-In 2017 we implemented a new global Supplier Management System to improve how we request, store and report supplier information and documentation.
-Key supplier performance indicators are now visually reported on the Executive Supplier Dashboard and performance reviewed by the Senior Management Team at the monthly "Supplier Risk" meeting.
+We operate a global Supplier Management System to manage how we request, store and report supplier information and documentation.
+Key supplier performance indicators are visually reported on the Executive Supplier Dashboard and performance reviewed by the Senior Management Team at the monthly "Supplier Risk" meeting.